ShankyTiwari/ng-material-multilevel-menu/README.md

 Material Multi-Level Menu for Angular Projects.

 # Breaking Change
-> In version 5.0.0, the `@Input` called `expandCollapseStatus` have been removed in favor [major bug](https://github.com/ShankyTiwari/ng-material-multilevel-menu/issues/131), please use the
+> From version 5.0.0, the `@Input` called `expandCollapseStatus` have been removed in favor [major bug](https://github.com/ShankyTiwari/ng-material-multilevel-menu/issues/131), please use the
 `MultilevelMenuService`.
 You can find out the implementation of the same [here](https://github.com/ShankyTiwari/ng-material-multilevel-menu-demo/blob/master/src/app/pages/more-configuration/expand-collapse/expand-collapse.component.ts#L73).
 >Thanks,